amannj/comtradeRggregator/README.md

 ### `rm_temporaryFiles()`

-Remove all temporary files and folders For the full documentation, type `?rm_temporaryFiles` in R or visit the reference section of `rm_temporaryFiles()`.
+Removes all temporary files and folders.
+For the full documentation, type `?rm_temporaryFiles` in R or visit the reference section of `rm_temporaryFiles()`.

 #### Example 1